masonlr/obsidian-starter-templates/README.md

 1. Clone the repository and open a vault folder in Obsidian using the "Open another vault" sidebar button.

-## Templates
+## Contents

 * [Researcher](#Researcher): general purpose template for research projects (added May 2020)
 * [Researcher (with plugins)](#researcher-with-plugins): extended template using newer Obsidian community plugins (added March 2021)

+## Templates

 ### Researcher

-The [researcher/](./researcher) template suits a case where you are juggling multiple research projects: for example, reading several books and research papers simultaneously and maintaining multiple collaborations with other researchers.
+The [Researcher](./researcher) template suits a case where you are juggling multiple research projects: for example, reading several books and research papers simultaneously and maintaining multiple collaborations with other researchers.
 It's nice to have a starter template to experiment with ideas, even though backlinks and associative thinking encourage you to avoid hierarchies and rigid hierarchical structures: see for example Andy Matuschak's [evergreen notes](https://notes.andymatuschak.org/Evergreen_notes), [taxonomy of note types](https://notes.andymatuschak.org/Taxonomy_of_note_types) and [note-link-janitor](https://github.com/andymatuschak/note-link-janitor) project.

 #### Example network